PhysicsOfData/LaboratoryOfPhysicsAnalysis/README.md

   `git merge upstream/name_surname`

-  * You may also need to get the updates from the master, i.e. need to merge the master:
+  * You may also need to get the updates from the main, i.e. need to merge the main:

-  `git merge master`
+  `git merge main`

   * Now do the real stuff, i.e. developing some code.
 Image you create a NEW_FILE.
 Add the file to your local repository and stages it for commit (To unstage a file, use 'git reset HEAD NEW_FILE)'